Notes from RSPB Insh Marshes

 Day 4.

-This morning Thijs left me to set my own pace, so I decided to head out a bit later at about nine am.
+This morning Thijs left me to set my own pace, so I decided to head out a bit later at about 09:00.
 This turned out to be an accidental masterstroke.
 Firstly, the weather was warm by the time I reached the marshes, and this seemed to have energised the curlews.
 For a short spell, the reserve swelled with their bubbling calls, near and far.
 Not for the first time here, I felt incredibly lucky.
 Mary Colwell refers to curlew calls as the salt and pepper of a landscape, a sonic condiment that transforms the empty or bland into the intriguing and wild.
-It’s a great analogy, and in this moment ‘curlew bae’ was sprinkling the salt aplenty (if you’re behind on the bizarre fame of the salt-obsessed Turkish butcher, read this).
+It’s a great analogy, and in this moment curlew bae was sprinkling the salt aplenty.

 I returned, exhilarated, to Kingussie to tell Thijs about my eventful morning.
 He confirmed that I had in fact spotted a new nest, and promised to keep me posted about how the chicks fare - if they hatch.
 From my description of the mobbing behaviour, he thinks it was almost certainly an otter attack that I’d witnessed.
 Otters apparently stick around and root about searching for chicks, whereas stoats are apparently more ‘hit-and-run’ types.
 He showed me a video he’d filmed of curlews mobbing an otter.
 This time the culprit was in full view.
 Otters can seem gentle, but watching one in action brings home that they are also incredibly skilfull predators.
-The video showed not only the way that the curlews followed and mobbed the otter (just as I’d seen), but also how the otter lunged for the curlews that came too close.
+The video showed curlews mobbing the otter, just as I’d seen.

 At dusk I returned one final time to the edge of the marshes to see if I could record the failed breeders that I’d heard on my first day.
-I had no luck, but instead bumped into a local resident, Colin.
+I had no luck, but instead bumped into a local resident.
 In a thickening drizzle I asked him if he’d notice if curlews were to disappear. “oh, I’m not sure I would”, he replied honestly.
-He suggested that if curlews went away and then came back, people would probably notice, whereas a slide into extinction might simply pass people by.
-He compared this to the quietening of the A9 during lockdown: “when the cars came back we realised just how loud they are!”
+He suggested that a slide into extinction might simply pass people by.

 Tomorrow I take a train to Stranraer, and from there a ferry to Northern Ireland for the next stage of the adventure.
-I’d like to thank Thijs Claes for his support and company during my stay in Kingussie - the curlews at Insh Marshes are lucky to have him.
+I’d like to thank Thijs Claes for his support and company during my stay in Kingussie - the curlews at Insh Marshes are very lucky to have him.
 He was telling me at some point about his route into conservation, which began in earnest with a trip to Costa Rica where he worked as a volunteer for various organisations.
-If Costa Rica to Insh Marshes seems like something of a demotion, that’s only because we don’t fully appreciate the natural wonders we have here.
-We tend to think of curlews as somehow less special than leopards, toucans or turtles, but they’re not.
+If Costa Rica to Insh Marshes seems like something of a demotion, I think that’s at least partly because we don’t fully appreciate the natural wonders we have on our doorstep.
+This is an amazing place.